coteditor/CotEditor/CONTRIBUTING.md

 #### Adding a new built-in syntax

-Rather than opening a pull request directly, please create an issue first and get agreement from the maintainers on whether the language is worth including as a built-in syntax in CotEditor.
-Please note that pull requests for new tree-sitter-based syntaxes are not accepted because of the maintenance cost.
-If the syntax language is relatively minor, we recommend you not to add it to CotEditor as a built-in syntax but to distribute it as an additional syntax in your way, and just add a link to our [wiki page](https://github.com/coteditor/CotEditor/wiki/Additional-Syntax-Styles).
+Rather than opening a pull request directly, first create an issue and ask the maintainers whether the language is appropriate for inclusion as a built-in syntax in CotEditor.
+Please note that pull requests for new tree-sitter-based syntaxes are not accepted because of their maintenance cost.
+If the language is relatively uncommon, we recommend distributing the definition independently as an additional syntax instead of adding it to CotEditor as a built-in syntax.
+You can then add a link to it on our [wiki page](https://github.com/coteditor/CotEditor/wiki/Additional-Syntax-Styles).

-When adding a new built-in syntax, put just your new syntax into the `/CotEditor/Resources/Syntaxes/` directory.
-You don't need to modify the `SyntaxMap.json` file because it will be automatically generated in the build phase.
+When adding a new built-in syntax, add only your new syntax to the `/CotEditor/Resources/Syntaxes/` directory.
+You don’t need to modify the `SyntaxMap.json` file because it is generated automatically during the build phase.

-The license for the built-in syntaxes must be “Same as CotEditor.”
+The license for built-in syntax definitions must be “Same as CotEditor.”

 ### Themes

-We don't accept pull requests adding built-in themes at the moment.
-You can distribute yours as an additional theme in your way and add a link to our [wiki page](https://github.com/coteditor/CotEditor/wiki/Additional-Themes).
+We don’t currently accept pull requests that add built-in themes.
+You can distribute yours independently as an additional theme and add a link to it on our [wiki page](https://github.com/coteditor/CotEditor/wiki/Additional-Themes).

 ### Graphic Resources

-We don't accept pull requests for image resources. @1024jp enjoys creating and brushing up on the graphics ;).
-If you find a graphic resource having some issue to be fixed, please just point it out on the Issues page.
+We don’t accept pull requests for image resources. @1024jp enjoys creating and refining the graphics ;).
+If you find an issue with a graphic resource, please point it out on the Issues page.

 ## Coding Style Guide